tappollo/booster/docs/guides/cicd.md

 then create a ssh-key pair and add it to Deployment keys of your fastlane match repo (We need to download those certs and provisioning profiles for signing).

-After which, add the newly generated private key to your github repo's secrete under key `SSH_PRIVATE_KEY`.
+After which, add the newly generated private key to your github repo's secrete under key `MATCH_REPO_SSH_PRIVATE_KEY`.

 And `MATCH_PASSWORD` for repo decrypt password and `FASTLANE_PASSWORD` for apple id password.